Skip to Main Content

 Carnal Prime Steakhouse on Alonso de Córdova in Vitacura represents the serious end of Santiago's red-meat dining circuit, where the ritual of the cut takes precedence over spectacle.
-The address places it squarely within the neighbourhood's concentration of high-spend restaurant dining, competing in a peer set defined by product provenance and kitchen precision rather than theatrical presentation.
+The address places it squarely within the neighbourhood's concentration of high-spend restaurant dining, competing in a comparable set defined by product provenance and kitchen precision rather than theatrical presentation.

 Where Vitacura's Steakhouse Tradition Gets Serious